Global Defence Force Tactics

-Global Defence Force Tactics, known in Japan as is a PlayStation 2 turn-based strategy game developed by thinkArts.
+Global Defence Force Tactics, known in Japan as is a turn-based strategy game developed by thinkArts and published by D3 Publisher for the PlayStation 2.

 Gameplay

 Players assume the role of GDF Commander and control GDF units in turn-based missions against the giant bug menace.
 Missions take place on 2D hex-maps, with attacks depicted by brief animated cutscenes.

 The game has 50 stages and 250 different weapons.

 Reception

 Reception for the game was negative.
 In Japan, Famitsu gave it a score of one three, one five, one six, and one five for a total of 19 out of 40.